prebid/prebid.github.io/dev-docs/modules/idLibrary.md

 | target | no | Contains the element id from which the presistant value is to be read.|
 | debounce | no | Time in milliseconds the module will wait before searching for the presistant value and user ids|

+Please note, A full scan (step 4) of the body element is configured on by default but can be disabled by setting `"fullscan=false"`

 ## Example

 ```javascript